macleginn/bivaltyp/content/languages/descriptions/Dargwa_Tsugni.md

 ### Basic clause structure and the transitive construction

-Tsugni Dargwa exhibits ergative-absolutive alignment, feature agreement based on nominal class (gender/number) and as well as person agreement, and a free word order.
-Tsugni Dargwa is a highly agglutinative language language both in its nominal and verbal domain, with an extensive inventory of cases, particularly in locative cases, totaling over 170 casel-like forms.
+Tsugni Dargwa exhibits ergative-absolutive alignment, feature agreement based on nominal class (gender/number) as well as person agreement, and a free word order.
+Tsugni Dargwa is a highly agglutinative language both in its nominal and verbal domain, with an extensive inventory of cases, particularly locative cases, totaling over 170 case-like forms.

 ### Case system

-The grammatical cases include the nominative (NOM), which is formally unmarked and corresponds to the bare form of the word, as well the ergative (ERG), dative (DAT), comitative (COM), consecutive (CONS), and genitive (GEN) cases.
-The basic markers of grammatical cases is shown in Table 1.
+The grammatical cases include the nominative (NOM), which is formally unmarked and corresponds to the bare form of the word, as well the ergative (ERG), genitive (GEN), dative (DAT), comitative (COM) and consecutive (CONS) cases.
+The basic markers of grammatical cases are shown in Table 1.

 Table 1.
 Grammatical cases